-Mtr4- Δ N has a similar overall structure in the Nop53{prot}-bound complex as compared to the unbound state (Weir et al. 2010; Jackson et al. 2010).
-Briefly, the DExH core of Mtr4 is formed by two adjacent RecA domains juxtaposed to a helical domain (Figure 2A).
+Mtr4- Δ N has a similar overall structure in the Nop53{prot}bound complex when compared to the unbound state (Jackson et al. 2010; Weir et al. 2010).
+Briefly, the DExH core of Mtr4 is formed by two adjacent RecA domains juxtaposed to a helical domain (Fig. 2A).
 Inserted into the DExH helicase is a large protuberance, the arch, which hovers around the entrance of the helicase unwinding channel.
-The arch consists of a stalk region that is formed by two pairs of antiparallel α -helices (helices $\alpha 1$ - $\alpha 4$ and helices $\alpha 2 - \alpha 3$) and ends in the small globular KOW domain (Weir et al. 2010) (Figure 2A).
-The Mtr4 KOW domain contains a 5-stranded β -barrel flanked by two α -helices.
-The short helix at the side of the barrel (αA) is directly connected to helix $\alpha 2$ of the stalk (Figure 2A).
-The longer helix at the top (αB) is connected to the last strand (β 5) of the barrel by an extended linker (residues 776-785, referred to as linker L1) and is connected to the helix α 3 of the stalk by another extended linker (residues 801-818, referred to as linker L2) (Figure 2A).
-In addition, the KOW domain contains two long loops that approach the DExH core: the β 2- β 3 loop (residues 700-715) contacts the helical domain while the β 3β4 loop (residues 724-758) points towards the RecA2 domain (Figure 2A).
-Although the arch is involved in crystal contacts, its conformation is very similar that observed in the structures of Mtr4 in isolation (Jackson et al. 2010; Weir et al. 2010), which had been crystallized in different space groups and with different lattice contacts.
-While a bent arch with the KOW domain resting on the DExH core might reflect an energetically favorable state, this domain can undergo conformational changes: in the Mtr4-Trf4-Air2 structure, for example, the arch is rotated about 35° towards the RecA2 domain and in this conformation exclusively interacts with the RecA2 domain without contacting the helical domain (Falk et al. 2014).
+The arch consists of a stalk region that is formed by two pairs of antiparallel α -helices (helices $\alpha 1 - \alpha 4$ and helices $\alpha 2 - \alpha 3$) and ends in the small globular KOW domain (Fig. 2A; Weir et al. 2010).
+The Mtr4 KOW domain contains a fivestranded β -barrel flanked by two α -helices.
+The short helix at the side of the barrel (αA) is directly connected to helix α 2 of the stalk (Fig. 2A).
+The longer helix at the top (α B) is connected to the last strand (β 5) of the barrel by an extended linker (residues 776-785, referred to as linker L1) and is connected to the helix a3 of the stalk by another extended linker (residues 801-818, referred to as linker L2) (Fig. 2A).
+In addition, the KOW domain contains two long loops that approach the DExH core: The $\beta 2-\beta 3$ loop (residues 700-715) contacts the helical domain while the β 3- β 4 loop (residues 724-758) points toward the RecA2 domain (Fig. 2A).
+Although the arch is involved in crystal contacts, its conformation is very similar to that observed in the structures of Mtr4 in isolation (Jackson et al. 2010; Weir et al. 2010), which had been crystallized in different space groups and with different lattice contacts.
+While a bent arch with the KOW domain resting on the DExH core might reflect an energetically favorable state, this domain can undergo conformational changes: In the Mtr4-Trf4-Air2 structure, for example, the arch is rotated about 35° toward the RecA2 domain and in this conformation exclusively interacts with the RecA2 domain without contacting the helical domain (Falk et al. 2014).